How To Tell The Difference Between Amniotic Fluid & Discharge

-Thanks to the magic of Hollywood, many of us have come to believe that when people spontaneously go into labor, it’s like a massive gush of water coming out from between your legs at the worst possible moment, and it’s all very dramatic.
-Anyone remember the first Sex and the City movie when Charlotte angrily points at Mr. Big on the sidewalk and screams, “I curse the day you were born!” and then her water breaks on the street?
-Turns out, most of the time, your going-into-labor moment isn’t going to be like Charlotte’s.
-And some pregnant people may even be wondering how to tell the difference between amniotic fluid and discharge, because pregnancy is such a beautiful and magical time, filled with bodily fluids.
-So really — how do you know the difference between amniotic fluid and regular (and normal) discharge?
-When should you worry, and what does your water breaking actually feel like?
-We’ll walk through what’s normal and what’s not.
-Most of all, though, if you are at all worried you may be leaking amniotic fluid, that warrants an immediate call to your health care provider.
+Thanks to the magic of Hollywood, many of us have come to believe that when people spontaneously go into labor, a massive gush of water comes out from between your legs at the worst possible moment, and it’s all very dramatic.
+Turns out, most of the time, your going-into-labor moment isn’t going to be like that.
+As you near the very end of your pregnancy, it suddenly becomes important to know how to tell the difference between amniotic fluid and discharge.
+We spoke to Dr. Kelli Burroughs, an OB-GYN at Memorial Hermann Sugar Land Hospital, and Liesel Teen, a labor and delivery nurse, about when should you worry, and what water breaking actually feels like.
+Of course, if you are actively worried that you may be leaking amniotic fluid, that warrants an immediate call to your health care provider.

 What’s the difference between amniotic fluid and discharge?